 Luckily for us, the human population, there are other pollinators around besides Monarchs.
 Which brings me to the point (kinda) of this post.
 Pollinators and Host Plants !
 Pollinators are pretty much in a state of decline, so something I’ve started doing is leaving a spot in my garden specifically for pollinators.

-Here is a useful list of flowers to plant in your garden that hummingbirds LOVE!
+Top 10 Flowers that Hummingbirds Love is a list of flowers to plant in your garden that hummingbirds LOVE!

 Create a Cutflower Graden